PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 Traditional hand-crafted evaluation functions have a difficult time trying to capture the non-linear patterns that come with chess positions.
 Engines like Stockfish were seeing diminishing returns from their refinements because there is simply so much nuance that we can explicitly model in hand-crafted evaluation functions.
 This limitation made it so that traditional approaches struggled with long-term positional understanding and subtle tactical nuances that go beyond simple material or mobility metrics.

 ===== The Solution
 LC0 and AlphaZero employ a deep residual convolutional neural network (ResNet) architecture, typically with 15-40 residual blocks.
-This neural network takes the board state as input (encoded in multiple planes representing piece positions, castling rights, en passant, etc.) and outputs two values:
+This neural network takes the board state as input (encoded in multiple planes representing piece positions, castling rights, en-passant, etc.) and outputs two values:
 - *Policy Head:* A probability distribution over all legal moves
 - *Value Head:* A win/draw/loss evaluation of the position

-===== The Tradeoffs
+===== The Trade-offs
 - *Training Costs:* This shoots up compared to traditional approaches.
 As these models require millions of self-play games and explicitly require GPUs to do so, these models aren't really viable for the average user.
 - *Inference Speed:* These models by their nature sacrifice the number of positions evaluated in favor of accuracy and selectivity, often evaluating hundreds of times fewer positions than their traditional counterpart.
 - *Evaluation Quality:* It balances out the low number of positions analyzed by learning subtle patterns over its self-play phase, which allows it to select the most promising lines and see qualities beyond what humans have explicitly modeled in their hand-crafted heuristics.